-not sufficiently clear and specific.
-No stand alone Prevention Terrorism Legislation The legislation doesn't specifical address the issue of currency a bearer negotiable instruments.
-No specific provisions in the legislation that allows Custon authorities to stop and restracturency and bearer negotiate instruments to determine if ML/I may be found.
-No mechanism in place to allow the sharing of information.
-It comprehensive mechanism in place allow for proper co-ordination by the various agencies.
-In some instances, the effectivenes of the international co-operation customs cases are impeded political interference. bearer negotiable instruments valued in excess of US \$10,000.00 and that appropriate reporting forms be simultaneously published and put in use, and that proportionate and dissuasive sanctions be provided for.
+SR.IX Cross Border NC • It is recommended that for the An amendment is in the process of Declaration & Disclosure No legal provision for reporting or for a threshold The provisions in the legislation are not sufficiently clear and specific.
+No stand alone Prevention of Terrorism Legislation The legislation doesn't specifically address the issue of currency and bearer negotiable instruments.
+No specific provisions in the legislation that allows Customs authorities to stop and restrain currency and bearer negotiable instruments to determine if ML/FT may be found.
+No mechanism in place to allow for the sharing of information.\No comprehensive mechanism in place to allow for proper co-ordination by the various agencies.
+In some instances, the effectiveness of the international co-operation in customs cases are impeded by political interference.
+If is recommended that for the avoidance of ambiguity and the need for the exercise of discretion that legal provisions be put in place requiring reporting of the transfer into or out of the country of cash, currency or other bearer negotiable instruments valued in excess of US \$10,000.00 and that appropriate reporting forms be simultaneously published and put in use, and that proportionate and dissuasive sanctions be provided for.
+It is further recommended that officers of the Police Force, Customs and the Marine Services be empowered to seize and detain cash, currency or bearer negotiable instruments valued in excess of US\$10,000.
 It is further recommended that officers of the Police Force, Customs and the Marine Services be empowered to seize and detain cash, currency or bearer negotiable instrument valued in excess of US\$10,000.
-The Proceeds of Crime (Amendment) Act No.4 of 2010 empowers Police Officers, Customs Officers, and Marine Services to seize and detain cash, currency or bearer negotiable instruments valued in excess of US\$10,000.
-The MLPA provides the FIA with the power to collect, receive and analyse reports submitted by Customs, Police and Inland Revenue Departments under section 5.
-An Amendment to the Proceeds of Crime Act is before Parliament to allow for the seizure and detention of cash. -- --- avoidance of ambiguity and the need for the exercise of discretion that legal provisions be put in place requiring and Management Act to require the being drafted to the Customs Control reporting to the transfers into or out of proceeds of crime wherever in the country seized, without being restricted to matters of cross border transfers with the view to facilitating appropriate investigations into the source of the funds.
+The MLPA provides the FIA with the power to collect, receive and analyse reports submitted by Customs, Police and Inland Revenue Departments unde section 5.
+Provisions should be made for any detained funds to be held for a specified renewable period to facilitate the investigation of the origin, ownership and intended use of the funds.
+Consideration should be given to providing law enforcement officers with the power to detain cash, currency or other bearer negotiable instruments suspected of being the proceeds of crime wherever in the country seized, without being restricted to matters of cross border transfers with the view to facilitating appropriate investigations into the source of the funds.
+There is a need for increased participation by the Customs Department in combating money laundering and terrorist financing.
+Consideration should be given to have Customs officers trained in the area of ML and TF.
+Statistics should be kept on all aspects of Customs and Excise operations, these statistics should be readily available.
+All Customs fraud cases with substantial values should be submitted 0.5010.000.00. substantial values should be submitted to the FIA, Prosecutor's office for predicate offence consideration regarding offences pursuant to ML, FT and proceeds of Crime legislation with a view to prosecution of offenders.
+Customs must take more drastic action against suspected ML offences and Commercial fraud offenders.
+Provision of basic analytical and case management software must be The declaration form has been published under the Customs Regulation under Schedule 2, Form 15 and also referred to under Regulation 72 of the said Regulations.
+Regulations as amended by the Immigration (Amendment) supplied as a priority and basic and advanced training in the use of such software is required.
+Regulations No. 6 of 2007 and section 9 of the Customs (Amendment) regulations No. 7 of